-Santander's BCA reflects a combination of the following factors: (1) benefits of ample geographical diversification, which underpins sustained profit generation and low earnings volatility, (2) modest asset risk and profitability, and our expectation of an improvement in both these factors - this improvement can, however, reverse if the current economic shock because of the global spread of the coronavirus broadens and lengthens relative to our base case scenario; (3) overall modest capitalisation, which is mitigated by its proven capacity to generate capital in times of stress; and (4) good funding and liquidity, characterised by a global funding structure with established, self-sufficient and diversified funding channels and liquidity management at each of the group's subsidiaries.
+Santander's BCA reflects a combination of the following factors: (1) benefits of ample geographical diversification, which underpins sustained profit generation and low earnings volatility, (2) modest asset risk and profitability metrics which we expect will deteriorate due to the coronavirus crisis; (3) overall modest capitalisation, which is mitigated by its proven capacity to generate capital in times of stress; and (4) well established global funding structure with self-sufficient and diversified funding channels and liquidity management at each of the group's subsidiaries which mitigates the risks inherent to its large stock of confidence-sensitive wholesale funding.
+There are, however, risks to the bank's credit profile, namely in terms of asset quality and profitability, as a result of the deteriorating operating environment because of the coronavirus outbreak.
 Santander's baa1 BCA is not capped by the Baa1 sovereign rating.

-Exhibit 1 Rating Scorecard - Key financial ratios
+Rating Scorecard - Key financial ratios